-The audit report references policy OIG-7.13, which states that staff will "determine if a forensic medical examination will be offered."
-It appears that policy SPPOM-05.01, not referenced in the audit report, makes the same statement in section 1.F.
+In addition, TDCJ OIG-7.13 states that staff will "determine if a forensic medical examination will be offered."
+It appears that policy SPPOM-05.01 makes the same statement in section 1.F.
 PREA § 115.21(c) states that all survivors of sexual abuse shall be offered access to forensic medical examinations; and PREA § 115.21(e) allows the survivor to request a forensic medical examination.
-OIG-7.13 and SPPOM-05.01 indicate that is not being done either at the agency level or at Murray Unit, but instead staff are deciding whether to offer the survivor access to a forensic medical examination.
+OIG-7.13 and SPPOM-05.01 indicate that is not being done either at the agency level or at the Lynaugh-Fort Stockton Complex, but instead staff are deciding whether to offer the survivor access to a forensic medical examination.33 Based on this conflicting information, it is not possible to determine if the complex is compliant with this provision or not.